Quel Castle. Rioja Oriental

 What I can find

-There are numerous wineries with programmed tours of their facilities and vineyards to learn about the wine-production along the route first hand.
-You will have the opportunity to try some of the local cuisine, prepared with some of the highly-regarded local products, such as the extra virgin olive oil or the pears, both with a protected designation of origin, as well as the mushrooms and cauliflower.
-We recommend sampling the fardelejos, a typical sweet from this region, made from a base of ground almonds and pastry.If you are planning a few days to cover the Rioja Oriental Wine Route, you will encounter legendary castles, itineraries that follow the footsteps of dinosaurs, ancient Iberian Celtic settlements, old railway tracks that have been turned into hiking paths surrounded by pure nature or even some surprising caves dug out of the rock.
+Numerous wineries with programmes of visits to their facilities and vineyards to learn first-hand about the production of the wines on the route.
+You will have the opportunity to savour the local cuisine, with outstanding local products such as extra virgin olive oil, pears, both with protected designation of origin, mushrooms, or cauliflower.
+We also recommend you try the fardelejos, a typical local sweet made from almonds and puff pastry.If you plan to spend a few days touring the Rioja Oriental wine route, you can visit legendary castles, dinosaur footprints, the remains of Celtiberian settlements, former railway routes converted into paths in the heart of nature, and even surprising caves carved into the rock.

 How to get here

-There are several airports in the vicinity.
-The nearest is in Agoncillo, in the middle of the route with direct connections to Madrid.
-Also the airports at Zaragoza (100 kilometres away) and Bilbao (around 150 kilometres) offer numerous international flight connections.Another option is by train.
+There are several airports nearby.
+The nearest is in Agoncillo, on the route, offering direct flights to Madrid.
+The airports of Zaragoza (about 100 kilometres away) and Bilbao (about 150 kilometres away) have numerous international connections.Another option is the train.
 The main stations are Alfaro and Calahorra.
-Also, the station in the capital of La Rioja, Logroño, is approximately 20 kilometres away.
-From here you can find various connections with stops along the Rioja Oriental Wine Route, such as Agoncillo, Alcanadre and Rincón de Soto.Finally, if you are travelling by car, the AP-68 motorway and the N-232 highway cover the route and are linked to cities like Logroño, Zaragoza and Bilbao.
+Furthermore, the railway station of the capital of La Rioja, Logroño, is just 20 kilometres away.
+Several connections are available here with stops at points on the Rioja Oriental Wine Route such as Agoncillo, Alcanadre and Rincón de Soto.Finally, if you are travelling by road, bear in mind that the AP-68 motorway and the N-232 road run along the route and link up with cities such as Logroño, Zaragoza and Bilbao.